 - Functional Medicine Coaching Academy.
 The first accredited functional medicine health coach training program.
 Learn More

 - Integrated Connections (IC).
 The leading platform for employment opportunities in functional medicine.
 Learn More

-IFM also has a long-standing corporate sponsorship program comprising companies that represent nutraceutical, laboratory, medical device, technology, and other components of the functional medicine ecosystem.
+IFM also has a long-standing corporate sponsorship and exhibiting program comprising companies that represent nutraceutical, laboratory, medical device, technology, and other components of the functional medicine ecosystem.
 Learn More

 - Build on IFM’s education and clinical model